 Note that the National Trade Certificate (NTC) denotes successful completion of ITI training.
 For the same, the students have to appear for the All India Trade Test (AITT) that the National Council of Vocational Training (NCVT) conducts.
 More so, the NTCs are considered equivalent of diplomas in the cases of some engineering trades.

-For pursuing higher studies, you have a choice in diploma and specialized short-term courses.
+For pursuing higher studies, you have a choice of a diploma and specialized short-term courses.

 After you complete your ITI training, you can enroll in the 3-year engineering diploma courses.
 As part of the curriculum of these programs, you gain both theoretical and practical knowledge.
 All the same, you develop the skills to work in the chosen trades.
 Then, upon completion of the programs, you acquire a diploma.
 Armed with the diplomas, you become eligible to apply for opportunities in industries that require trade-specific skills.